Best Games Like Cyberpunk 2077

 Available on: PS4, Xbox One, PS3, Xbox 360, PC

-Initial Release Date: August 14th, 2012
+Initial Release Date: August 14, 2012

 Developed by: United Front Games, Square Enix Europe

-When you play it, you will definitely feel relatively the same degree of chaos as Cyberpunk 2077, and I do not mean error and bug-wise.
-Even though my humor isn’t as good as this game, what I meant to say was that you will battle it out with powerful enemies, most of the time, with your fists!
+When you play it, you will feel relatively the same degree of chaos as Cyberpunk 2077, and I do not mean error and bug-wise.
+Even though my humor isn’t as good as this game, I meant to say that you will battle it out with powerful enemies, most of the time, with your fists!

 8. E.Y.E.
 Divine Cybermancy